- Collection activity will eventually stop

 - Depending on your income, it can be a very expensive way out of debt

-- All information about the bankruptcy is made available to the public
+- All information about the filing is made available to the public

 - Impacts your credit rating for 6 to 14 years